Kevin O’Leary drops out, endorses Maxime Bernier for Conservative leadership

 The membership ballots have now been mailed out and Mr. O’Leary said some people in Ontario have already received them.
 He said he believes other leadership candidates will also be endorsing each other.

-Mr. O’Leary said he’d still considering running for a seat in Parliament in the future, including against Foreign Affairs Minister Chrystia Freeland in the Toronto riding of University-Rosedale.
+Mr. O’Leary said he’d still consider running for a seat in Parliament , including against Foreign Affairs Minister Chrystia Freeland in the Toronto riding of University-Rosedale.

 “I’ve been toying with taking on Freeland in Rosedale.
 That could be interesting for her.
 She might enjoy that contest,” he said.